GrayKS3248/Lepton3.5_Purethermal3/README.md

 ### Lost Frames Every 3 Minutes

 The FLIR Lepton camera uses automatic flat field correction (FFC) during operation to ensure image fidelity and prevent pixel drift.
 These automatic FFCs occur every 3 minutes and are predicated by a box reading "FFC" in the top left corner of the viewing window.
-They last approximately 3 seconds during which no thermal data or telemetry are sent by the camera, so these frames are dropped, though the renderer automatically corrects for this to maintain true playback speed.
+They last approximately 3 seconds during which no thermal or telemetry data are transmitted by the camera resulting in dropped frames.
+This is unavoidable for proper Lepton function.
+Note the renderer automatically detects the dropped frames and locally adjusts the frame rate to maintain true playback speed.